-The Bucks County Water and Sewage Authority is responsible for providing and treating water for over 92,000 households and 500,000 individuals through southeast PA.
-According to their 2017 report, BCWSA "passed" every criterion set forth by state and federal regulations except haloacetic acids (a byproduct of water chlorination).
-While every other contaminant was measured under maximum levels set by government regulators, a few categories did fall short of the Maximum Contaminant Level Goal.
+The Easton Suburban Water Authority is responsible for providing and treating up to 16 million gallons of water a day from the Delaware River and distributing it to Easton and surrounding suburbs like Forks, Palmer, Wilson, Lower Nazareth, Williams, Glendon, and parts of east Bethlehem.
+According to their 2017 report, the ESWA "passed" every criterion set forth by state and federal regulations.
+They had no water quality violations in 2017.
+While every contaminant was measured under maximum levels set by government regulators, a few categories did fall short of the Maximum Contaminant Level Goal.
 The distinction between the Maximum Contaminant Level (MCL) and the Maximum Contaminant Level Goal (MCLG) is that maximum levels are set according to calculated and reasonable risk.
 Under the MCL threshold, known risk may exist, but it is limited and reasonable.
 The MCLG threshold, however, is the level under which there is no known or expected risk to health.
-BCWSA reports the following contaminants exceeded the MCLG threshold, while remaining under the MCL: Bromate, radium, gross alpha (caused by erosion of natural deposits), lead, and turbidity (cloudiness due to runoff) levels.
+ESWA reports the following contaminants exceeded the MCLG threshold, while remaining under the MCL: Radium and turbidity (cloudiness due to runoff).